Re-Source Creative Arts and Trauma Therapy in Exeter

 "For real change to take place, the body needs to learn that the danger has passed and to live in the reality of the present".
 Bessel Van Der Kolk

 First Free Meeting

-Personal experience of looking for a therapist has taught me that whatever your reasons for seeking therapy it is very important to take the time to find the right therapist for you, as well as the right therapeutic approach.
+These feelings are understandable and whatever your reason for seeking therapy it is very important to take the time to find the right therapist for you, as well as the right therapeutic approach.
 For this reason I offer a free first meeting so that we can explore whether what I offer is right for you and we can work together.
 To find out about more about this please visit Free First Meeting.